ioBroker/ioBroker.kisshome-research/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 -   (bluefox) Trying to fix CI
+-   (bluefox) Do not allow the traffic recording of FritzBox
+-   (bluefox) Do not allow recording the traffic if no any MAC provided

 ### 1.0.7 (2024-09-21)
 -   (bluefox) Corrected the error if MAC address cannot be determined